dymoy/nosql-social-network/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 MongoDB is a popular choice for many social networks due to its speed with large amounts of data and flexibility with unstructured data.
-The goal of this project is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+The goal of this project is to build an API for a social network web application where users can share their thoughts, react to users' thoughts, and create a friend list.

 This application utilizes Express.js for routing, a MongoDB database, and the Mongoose ODM.